cspotcode/cspotcode.github.io/src/_posts/2018-08-05-docker-windows-wsl.md

 Use case: You want to run docker commands from WSL bash.
 You're running Windows and have Docker for Windows installed.

 For example, most of my team at work runs Mac and Linux, so all our scripts are written against Unix / bash.
-I work within WSL but have Docker for Windows installed.
+I work within WSL on a Windows host, so I have Docker for Windows installed.

 As far as I know, you can't run a docker engine within WSL, but you *can* install and run docker's CLI.
+So you simply need to configure WSL's docker CLI to talk to Windows' Docker engine.
+The Windows Docker engine accepts connections on a Windows named pipe, which WSL processes cannot access.
+Fortunately, there's a program -- [`npiperelay.exe`](https://github.com/jstarks/npiperelay) -- which can create a bridge between a Windows named pipe and a Unix domain socket.
+Connections to the Unix socket are proxied to the Windows named pipe.

 *NOTE: my username in both WSL and Windows is "abradley"; substitute your own.*

 ## Installation

 1. Install docker-ce, go, and socat in WSL Ubuntu
 1. Install npiperelay and docker-relay script

 ### Install docker-ce, go, and socat in WSL Ubuntu

+*I use Ubuntu; I'm sure other distros will work, too*

 Docker installation is documented on [Docker's website](https://docs.docker.com/install/linux/docker-ce/ubuntu/).